nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+ ### Day 36 : July 29, Saturday

+**Today's Progress** : :fire: YEE,  Completed the WatchNCode JS course.
+There was the last module, understanding `this` .
+Did that today. :v:

+**Thoughts** : So, it's done.
+The journey with JS started great.
+Learned a lot of things in the course.
+Mainly the fundamentals.
+Will work on the FCC JS challenges and read Eloquent JS now, After that will put the TodoList UI into action.

+**Thing(s) learned**:
+* Cases where the `this` keyword can be used

  ### Day 35 : July 28, Friday

 **Today's Progress** : Working on the delete button module of the todoList project in WatchNCode